 - Australia has a highly competitive general insurance market, which means you can shop around and find an insurance policy that best suits your individual circumstances

-- CTP insurance does not cover damage to your vehicle.
-For information on motor vehicle insurance click here
+- Compulsory third party insurance does not cover damage to your vehicle.

 Some exclusions, terms and conditions to be aware of in household policies include:

 - Embargoes or no coverage for a set time at the commencement of a policy

 - No cover for loss or damage where no flame damage has occurred, such as scorching, melting, heat, smoke, ash or soot

 - Coverage for a burning building within a specified distance of your home

 Loss mitigation clauses, such as taking all reasonable precautions:

 - For the safety and protection of your building and the site